-Whether you’re looking to buy Big Island Real Estate, a romantic getaway or a journey off the beaten path, you’ll discover it all on Hawaii, the Big Island.
+Whether you’re looking to buy Big Island Real Estate, a romantic getaway or a journey off the beaten path, you’ll discover it all on Hawaii, The Big Island.
 This island is not just big, it’s actually still growing everyday!
 Here is where they actually are making more if it….Hawaii Real Estate!
-Every Home, Condo, Townhouse, Land, Ranch, Farm and Commercial Property.
+Every Home, Condo/Townhouse, Vacant Land, Bank Owned/Short Sale/Foreclosure and Oceanfront Home for Sale on The Big Island of Hawaii!

 62-3680 Kiekiena Pl, KAMUELA, Hawaii - $22,995,000